mobify/workshop--adaptivejs-site/README.md

         }
     }
     ```

-    Save the changes to your `_footer.js` file and close it.
+    Save the changes to your `context.js` file and close it.

-6. In your editor app, from the `/adaptation/templates/partials/` folder, open the `_footer.dust` Dust template footer file.
+6. In your editor app, from the `app/global/includes/footer` folder, open the `template.dust` Dust template footer file.
 7. Remove the contents of the `<footer>...</footer>` block.
 Add the two new `newsletter` and `copyright` footer elements to the template file:

     ```html